Does the Bathroom Scale Determine Your Mood?

 Now vision this.

-The very next morning you follow this exact same routine…..but this time your weight is 1.2 pounds heavier than yesterday.
+The very next morning you follow this exact same routine…..but this time when you step onto the bathroom scale your weight is 1.2 pounds heavier than yesterday.
 Wait, WHAT?!
 You think to yourself, “How could this be?
 I’ve been working so hard.
 I’ve been staying on track.
 I ate perfectly yesterday, what’s going on?”
 You instantly feel discouraged, unmotivated, depressed, anxious, frustrated, upset with yourself and just plain angry.
 You have thoughts of giving up on the whole ‘weight loss’, ‘healthy lifestyle’ thing and sadly you just want to crawl back into bed.
 As a result, the rest of your day is affected be these thoughts and possibly ruined.

 Do you allow a number on your bathroom scale to determine your mood or ruin your morning?